WE'RE LOOKING FOR VOLUNTEERS!

 The Epworth-Hawkins STEMM Academy Partnership has been active since 2015, with approximately 50 volunteers annually.
 Epworth is a partner in the Community STEMM Connection, a partnership of Metroparks Toledo, Hawkins STEMM Academy, Reynolds Corners Rotary Club, and TPS Aerospace and Natural Science Academy.
 Activities of the Epworth-Hawkins Partnership receive financial support from the Epworth Missions Action Team.

-- Epworth volunteers are part of the Community STEMM Connection, organized in November 2020.
-Members of this collaboration represent Metroparks Toledo, Hawkins STEMM Academy, Epworth, and TPS Aerospace and Natural Science Academy.
-The Community STEMM Connection is a collaborative effort to foster learning that will promote innovation, entrepreneurship, and inquiry-based learning for the students of Hawkins STEMM Academy.
+- STEMM Collaboration – The Epworth-Hawkins Partnership is an active participant in the Community STEMM Connection, a collaboration among Metroparks Toledo, Hawkins STEMM Academy, Epworth, Aerospace and Natural Science Academy of Toledo, and Reynolds Corners Rotary Club to foster learning that will promote innovation, entrepreneurship, and inquiry-based learning for the students of Hawkins STEMM Academy.

-More information about Epworth volunteers' involvement at Hawkins can be found in our 2019-20 Annual Report and in our report of activities for calendar year 2020.
-Click here to view the 2019-20 report and here to view the calendar year report.
+More information about Epworth volunteers' involvement at Hawkins can be found in our 2021-22 Annual Report.
+Click here to view the report.

 Epworth volunteers have been involved in many activities at Hawkins.
 As our programs grow, we are always looking for more volunteers.